 And with that, the back of the dress--well, except for binding the neckline--is done!

 As I write this, I've also sewn the sleeves, stomacher, and front skirt pieces to the back.
-The tutorial will continue soon with the front of the dress!
+The tutorial continues here with the front of the dress!